How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Tainan Flower Night Market

-There are a few delectable treats to seek out in Tainan Flower Night Market.
-Look out for oyster pancakes, Korean-style fried chicken, and everyone’s favourite, bubble tea.
+Plying through the food stalls, we discovered a few delectable treats to seek out at the Tainan Flower Night Market.
+Look out for oyster pancakes, Korean-style fried chicken, and everyone’s favorite, bubble tea.

 Dabble in Dutch colonial legacy at Anping Fort